Water Hauling from Scottsdale has ceased!

 Increase: $2,200/mo. $26,400/yr

-THE FOLLOWING SOLUTION HAS BEEN DENIED BY THE MARICOPA COUNTY BOARD OF SUPERVISORS!
+THE FOLLOWING SOLUTION WAS TURNED DOWN BY THE MARICOPA COUNTY BOARD OF SUPERVISORS!

 AS OF 8/31/2022, WE HAVE NO WATER SOLUTION FOR JANUARY 1, 2023!!